ktv84/autopatch/README.md

 ansible-playbook patch.yml
 ```

-Patch servers and force a docker container upgrade (when docker host is not rebooted):
+Patch servers and force a docker container upgrade:
+This needs to be run in the following scenarios:
+- When host OS is not rebootet and containers need an upgrade (pull from remote)
+- When you have a new container or compose configuration you need to apply
 ```sh
 ansible-playbook patch.yml -e docker=true
 ```